 Project Location: Vieux Fort, Saint Lucia

-• A 250 room 5-star hotel with casino, adjacent beach and facilities
+- A 250-room 5-star hotel with a casino, adjacent beach, and facilities

 Investment Required: US$20 Million

 Investment Type: The developer is seeking investment in the form of debt financing or equity participation.
-A preliminary cost estimate and ROI is projected as follows:
+A preliminary cost estimate and ROI are projected as follows:

 Sector: Information & Communication Technology /Business Process Outsourcing